arkku/aidentd/README.md

 Building
 ========

-It is suggested to compile with either GCC or clang, simply by running `make`, or `make install` which copies the binary to `/usr/local/sbin`.
+It is recommended to compile with either GCC or clang, simply by running `make`.
+You can also run `make install` to install the binary at `/usr/local/sbin/`.
 The only build requirement beyond the standard libraries is `libcap-dev`.

-Example on Debian:
+Building on Debian:

     make
     sudo make install